nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_CUSTOM_EVENT.md

 4. The event triggers a re-render
 5. The latest data is fetched and displayed

-## Benefits of Custom Events

-Custom events provide several advantages:

-1. **Loose Coupling**: Components can communicate without direct dependencies on each other
-2. **Scalability**: As your application grows, events allow for more modular code
-3. **Readability**: Events make the flow of your application easier to understand
-4. **Reusability**: Multiple components can listen for the same event

-## Testing the Custom Event

-To test our custom event:

-1. Make sure both your JSON server and web server are running
-2. Open your application in the browser
-3. Fill out the survey form and click the "Save Submission" button
-4. Watch as the list of submissions updates automatically with your new entry

 ## 📓 Key Concepts to Remember

-1. **Custom Events**: User-defined events that signal when something important happens in your application.
+1. **Custom Events**: developer-defined events that signal when something important happens in your application.

 2. **Event Dispatch**: Use `document.dispatchEvent(new CustomEvent("eventName"))` to trigger an event.

 3. **Event Listeners**: Use `document.addEventListener("eventName", handlerFunction)` to listen for events.

-4. **Event-Driven Architecture**: Different parts of your application communicate through events rather than direct function calls.

-5. **Re-rendering**: Updating the DOM to reflect changes in your application's state.
+4. **Re-rendering**: Updating the DOM to reflect changes in your application's state.

-## 🎓 Practice Exercise: Survey Clearing

-Dr. Jones has requested a new feature: after submitting a survey, the radio buttons should be cleared (unselected) to make it easier to submit another survey.

-Your task:
-1. Modify your application to clear the form selections after a successful submission
-2. Think about where this code should go - should it be part of the event handler?
-A separate function?
-3. Consider how you might need to add another custom event or modify existing ones

-Hint: You can set a radio button's `checked` property to `false` to unselect it, but you'll need to select all radio buttons first.

 ## 📝 What We've Learned